Eeems-Org/remarkable.guide/src/guide/config/timezone.rst

 Available Timezones
 ===================

-The device does not come with the full set of timezones, to see what timezones are available, you can inspect the ``/usr/share/zoneinfo`` folder.
+The device does not come with the full set of timezones that ``timedatectl list-timezones`` lists.
+To see what timezones are available, you can inspect the ``/usr/share/zoneinfo`` folder.
 Toltec contains the full set of timezones that can be installed with the following command:

 .. code-block:: shell